Welcome to my website - debbiemindful

 Many top flight organisations are embracing mindfulness as shown by this BBC article http://www.bbc.co.uk/news/blogs-magazine-monitor-27299696

 Other research suggests that employees who practise mindfulness have less emotional exhaustion, better work-life balance and better job performance ratings.
 They are also more likely to show concern towards co-workers and express opinions honestly.

-So why not treat yourself and your valuable team to some rare valuable Mindfulness time?
-Just one mindfulness session can heighten self awareness and feelings of well-being, so you and your team return to work feeling refreshed, invigorated and valued.
+Just one mindfulness session can heighten self awareness and feelings of well-being, allowing you to continue with your day feeling refreshed, invigorated and grounded.
 Regular mindfulness sessions can lead to higher cognitive skills such as improved reaction times, comprehension scores, working memory functioning and decision-making.